Niepokalanów

+History

 Beginnings of the monastery

 In summer 1927 duke Jan Drucki-Lubecki, the owner of a large estate located in Teresin village, offered fr.
 Maximilian Kolbe a convenient ground near Warsaw for building a new monastery, later called Niepokalanów.
+In a letter from October 1927 to the Superior of the Franciscans in Warsaw, the donor of the land described his decision in the following words: I hereby propose to the Reverend Fathers the indefinite use of five morgs of arable land from my estate 'Teresin' (Sochaczew district).
+This area is situated by the county road leading from Warsaw to Szymanów, opposite the 'Szymanów' station of the Kalisz railway line.

-In autumn of the same year the first three wooden barracks (including the first chapel) were built and a consecration of the new monastery took place on 7 December 1927.
+In autumn of the same year the first three barracks (including the first wooden chapel) were built and a consecration of the new monastery took place on 7 December 1927.
 The facility served as a home for the first group of conventual friars, a publishing house and a minor seminary.
 In 1930 father Kolbe founded a similar community in Nagasaki (Japan), called Mugenzai no Sono (無原罪の園: Garden of the Immaculate).
 Quick growth of the Niepokalanów required more and more space.
 The donator, duke Jan Drucki-Lubecki, allowed the friars to use as much field as necessary, so the area of the monastery reached 28 ha.

 Before the Second World War broke out, it was the largest monastery in the world, housing as many as 760 men.
 In December 1938, one million copies of The Knight of the Immaculate (in Polish: Rycerz Niepokalanej) were printed.
 Of these, 800,000 were distributed through monthly subscriptions, while 200,000 were allocated for promotional purposes.
 The whole publishing house used about 1600 tonnes of paper annually for about 60 million copies of papers.